1948 Boston College Eagles football team

 The 1948 Boston College Eagles football team represented Boston College as an independent during the 1948 college football season.
+The Eagles were led by fifth-year head coach Denny Myers.

+Boston College was ranked at No. 46 in the final Litkenhous Difference by Score System ratings for 1948.

-The Eagles were led by fifth-year head coach Denny Myers and played their home games at Braves Field in Boston, Massachusetts.
+The team played its home games at Braves Field in Boston, Massachusetts.
 Boston College finished with a record of 5–2–2.